Your Dependable Anion Exchange Water Filter Manufacturer

 The control valve is tasked with monitoring and regulating the quantity of feed water injected into the pressure vessel for filtration and the amount of filtered water you collect.
 It consists of a meter or clock, which can be preprogrammed to automatically instigate the regeneration process.

-➣How is Anion Exchange Water Filters Regenerated?
+➣How are Anion Exchange Water Filters Regenerated?

 Backwashing is undertaken to force out the insoluble constituents like debris and colloids seized in the resin bed.
 Water is flushed into the pressure vessel from the bottom through the resin bed.
 This reclassifies the resin by eliminating air pockets.
 Backwashing must be regularly undertaken in co-flow anion exchange systems whereas, in counter-flow anion exchangers, it is enforced when the conditions demand so.